Karthick-Somasundaresan/Documentation/StressTest.md

   |tests | Place to add new tests |
   | doc | Contains documentation related to the Stress/Load test|

-## Adding a new test
-  For adding a new test, one has to write an implementation for the StressTestInterface class present in the StressTestCommon.h.
-That implementation will have the CUT as a member and corresponding APIs should be called to add and reduce load.

 ## Useful Macros
   Once we create the implementation for StressTestInterface, we can use that implementation to create Load test using the below macros.